-TEKMILL designed and built a custom OEM device to automate the capping, filling, and handling of 50 mL conical tubes for our Biotechnology client.
+TEKMILL designed and built a custom OEM device to automate the capping, filling, and handling of 50 mL centrifuge tubes for a Biotechnology client.

-The client approached TEKMILL looking to automate a portion of their biotechnology manufacturing operation.
+The client approached TEKMILL looking to implement Robotic Process Automation to their biotechnology manufacturing operation.
 They wanted a system with ease of use that could be operated by a single operator with minimal training.
 The goal of this project was to eliminate the need to pipette fluid into thousands of tubes each day.
-An automated method was needed to cap and de-cap the tubes, fill them with fluid, with high precision and accuracy, and place them in predefined tube racks.
+An automated method was needed to cap and decap the tubes, fill them with fluid, with high precision and accuracy, and place them in predefined tube racks.
 While other devices were available to cap and fill, none provided the ease-of-use and minimization of labor at this tube size and price point.

 TEKMILL met with the client and visited their manufacturing operation to understand their needs in detail.
 Then, TEMILL Project Managers and Engineers developed concepts and a design direction that satisfied all their needs and requirements.
 Design reviews were regularly held to confirm that the detailed design deliverables such as CAD drawings, component selection, and capability were in line with those needs.
 After fabrication and assembly, TEKMILL performed in-depth verification trials to ensure the product met all design requirements.
 After verification was complete the machine was shipped to the client, installed by TEKMILL, and validated in the client’s manufacturing process.